What is an Excavator?

 2. Auger

-• Primary Function: Drill holes into soil, clay, or hard ice.
+• Primary Function: To drill holes into soil, clay, or hard, icy ground.

 • Applications: Poles, fence setting, signposts, and planting of trees.